vangj/py-bbn/README.md

 ![pybbn logo](https://py-bbn.readthedocs.io/_images/logo-250.png)

+# End of Life

+Note: This codebase is no longer being maintained.
+It will be sunset and archived soon.
+A new and re-written library (under the same name) is available [here](https://pybbn.rocketvector.io/).

 # PyBBN

 PyBBN is Python library for Bayesian Belief Networks (BBNs) exact inference using the [junction tree algorithm](https://en.wikipedia.org/wiki/Junction_tree_algorithm) or Probability Propagation in Trees of Clusters (PPTC).
 The implementation is taken directly from [C. Huang and A. Darwiche, "Inference in